-The most common parts of a notification are indicated in figure 7 as follows:
+The most common parts of a notification are indicated in figure 7, as follows:

-- Small icon: This is required and set with
+- Small icon: required; set using

-- App name: This is provided by the system.
+- App name: provided by the system.

-setWhen()or hide it with
+setWhen()or hide it using

-For more information about how to create a notification with these features and more, read Create a Notification.
+For more information about how to create a notification with these features and more, read Create a notification.

-Starting in Android 7.0 (API level 24), you can also add an action to reply to messages or enter other text directly from the notification.
+Starting in Android 7.0 (API level 24), you can add an action to reply to messages or enter other text directly from the notification.

 Starting in Android 10 (API level 29), the platform can automatically generate action buttons with suggested intent-based actions.

-Adding action buttons is explained further in Create a Notification.
+Adding action buttons is explained further in Create a notification.

 Require an unlocked device

 Users might see notification actions on the device's lock screen.
-If a given notification action causes an app to launch an activity or send a direct reply, users must unlock the device before the app can invoke that notification action.
+If a notification action causes an app to launch an activity or send a direct reply, users must unlock the device before the app can invoke that notification action.

 To require a device to be unlocked before your app invokes a given notification

-action, as shown in the following code snippet:
+when creating your notification action, as shown in the following code snippet:

-Notification moreSecureNotification = new Notification.Builder( context, NotificationListenerVerifierActivity.TAG) .addAction(...) // This notification always requests authentication when invoked // from a lock screen. .setAuthenticationRequired(true) .build();
+Notification moreSecureNotification = new Notification.Action.Builder(...) // This notification always requests authentication when invoked // from a lock screen. .setAuthenticationRequired(true) .build();

 By default, the notification's text content is truncated to fit on one line.
-If you want your notification to be longer, you can enable a larger text area that's expandable by applying an additional template, as shown in figure 8.
+If you want your notification to be longer, you can enable a larger text area that's expandable by applying an additional template, as shown in figure 9.

 Notification updates and groups

-To learn how to add notifications to a group, see Create a Group of Notifications.
+To learn how to add notifications to a group, see Create a group of notifications.

-For more information, see Create and Manage Notification Channels.
+For more information, see Create and manage notification channels.

 determined by the

-The possible importance levels are the following:
+The possible importance levels and the associated notification behaviors are the following:

-- Urgent: Makes a sound and appears as a heads-up notification.
+Urgent: makes a sound and appears as a heads-up notification.

-- High: Makes a sound.
+High: makes a sound.

-- Medium: No sound.
+Medium: makes no sound.

 Do Not Disturb mode

-Starting in Android 5.0 (API level 21), users can enable Do Not Disturb mode, which silences sounds and vibration for all notifications.
+Starting in Android 5.0 (API level 21), users can enable Do Not Disturb mode, which silences sound and vibration for all notifications.
 Notifications still appear in the system UI as normal, unless the user specifies otherwise.